-Generalized anxiety disorder (GAD) is a common disorder that is characterized by chronic tension, nervousness, and worrying.
-Unlike phobias where your fears are attributed to a specific trigger, generalized anxiety is more diffused.
-In simpler terms, it gives you a general feeling of unease or dread about everything in your life.
+Generalized anxiety disorder, or GAD as it’s better known as, is a common disorder that is characterized by chronic tension, nervousness, and worrying.
+Unlike phobias where your fears are attributed to a specific trigger, generalized anxiety disorder is more diffused.
+In simpler terms, GAD gives you a general feeling of unease or dread about everything in your life.

 The kind of anxiety you’ll get with GAD is way less intense than a full-on panic attack but it will last longer.
-This is what makes living a normal life with GAD difficult and relaxing next to impossible.
-People with GAD and ordinary people will be concerned about the same things, like family, work, health, and money.
-Those with GAD just manage to take worrying to a new level.
+This is what makes living a normal life difficult and as for relaxing … well that’s next to impossible!
+Whilst everyone of us will naturally be concerned about the same things from time to time, like family, work, health, and money, those with GAD will take these everyday worries to a new level.

-Everyone worries and this is a normal.
-It is natural to be anxious about certain things in your life like how you will do with your SATs or how will you keep up with your bills payments.
+Everyone worries and this is completely normal with most individuals feeling anxious and nervous on certain occasions in their lives.
+This may be because they have to attend an interview, face a problem at work or home, or take an important decision.
 The difference between normal worry and GAD is that the latter will have you experience worry that is excessive, intrusive, persistent, and debilitating.
 For instance, after watching the evening news and hearing about terrorist threats, an ordinary worrier will feel unease temporarily.
 Those with GAD will probably be up all night and will continue to worry about terrorist threats for days, running worst-case scenarios in his head.

 Generalized Anxiety Disorder Symptoms

 Individuals suffering from GAD may display or experience some or all of the symptoms described below.